clarkie/dynogels/README.md

 dynogels.AWS.config.loadFromPath('credentials.json');
 ```

-When running on EC2 its recommended to leverage EC2 IAM roles.
+When running on EC2 it's recommended to leverage EC2 IAM roles.
 If you have configured your instance to use IAM roles, Vogels will automatically select these credentials for use in your application, and you do not need to manually provide credentials in any other format.

 ```js
 var dynogels = require('dynogels');